-Rach GiaFor a town of its size, Rach Gia has a good selection of places to eat, mostly clustered around the very centre of town.
-Rach Gia is known primarily for its dried cuttlefish.
-And though you'll likely see this on offer throughout the town, be warned that it's not to everyone's taste.
+For a city of its size, Rach Gia has a large selection of places to fill your tummy and many great local eats.
+The city is famed for dried cuttlefish, but be warned that it's not to everyone's taste.

 Rach Gia cuisine is typical of the south and the Mekong Delta.
 Look for banh canh, literally “soup cake”, a noodle soup with thick noodles made of tapioca and rice flour.
 Here you can enjoy it topped with decadent amounts of seafood.